 The Richard S. Dinner Center for Jewish Studies (CJS) at the Graduate Theological Union is a premier center for the advanced study of Jewish history, literature and culture.
 Our programs combine rigorous text-study of primary sources with distinctive interdisciplinary approaches.
 Studies at CJS provide training for those preparing for academic careers, leadership positions in the Jewish community, as well as pastoral positions in congregations of many religious affiliations.
 Among the Center’s areas of academic focus are modern Jewish literature and culture, Jewish-Christian and Jewish-Islamic relations from late antiquity to modernity, rabbinic Judaism, Jewish mysticism, and Jewish literary studies.

-Please join the Magnes Collection of Jewish Art and Life for a talk co-sponsored by the Richard S. Dinner Center for Jewish Studies at the GTU titled "Sholem Aleichem on the South Side of Chicago: The Story and Songs of the Rediscovered 1905 Musical Stempenyu" given by Karen Underhill and Sharon Bernstein.
+Please join the Magnes Collection of Jewish Art and Life for a talk with Deena Aranoff, Faculty Director of the Richard S. Dinner Center for Jewish Studies at the GTU titled Household, Halakhah, Haggadah: Family Life and Religious Authority at the Passover Seder as a part of their "Around Arthur Szyk" series.